talonreeder/clouduploader-cli/README.md

 # CloudUploader CLI
-A bash-based CLI tool that allows you to quickly upload files to AWS S3, Azure Blob Storage, and Google Cloud Storage.
+A bash-based CLI tool that allows you to quickly upload files to AWS S3, Azure Blob Storage, and Google Cloud Storage (GCP).
 The tool supports concurrent multi-file uploads with error handling and progress bars, making it ideal for managing large batches of files.

 ## Features
 * Upload files to AWS S3, Azure Blob Storage, and Google Cloud Storage <br/>